Everest Base Camp Trek

 Early in the morning, we climb to Kalapatthar at (5,545m.) and enjoy a spectacular sunrise view.

 Along the way, you’ll be immersed in the rich culture of the Khumbu region.
-Passing by prayer flags, monasteries, and friendly locals, making the return journey an unforgettable experience.
+Passing by prayer flags, monasteries, and friendly locals, the return journey is an unforgettable experience.

 Yaks are normally regarded as four-legged porters in this area.
-Due to their tough terrain which would be difficult for human porters.
+Due to their tough terrain, it would be difficult for human porters.
 The town of Pheriche is also known as a highly windy town.
 Hereabouts, you can see the perpendicular walls of Cholatse and Tawache.

 The Himalayan Rescue Association Aid Post is also located here.
 And foreign volunteer doctors provide medical treatment to trekkers as well as local people in this area.
 We stay overnight at a lodge.